Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods: Theoretical properties of discontinuous

-As in the existing HMC variants, the reversibility of DHMC is a direct consequence of the reversibility and volume-preserving property of our integrator in Algorithm~\ref{alg:dhmc_integrator}.
-We will establish these properties of the integrator momentarily, but first we comment that our integrator has an unconventional feature of being reversible only ``in distribution.''
-To explain this, let $\bPsi$ denote a bijective map on the space $(\btheta, \p)$ corresponding to the approximation of (discontinuous) Hamiltonian dynamics through multiple numerical integration steps. \textit{Reversibility} of an integrator means that $\bPsi$ satisfies
+As for existing \hmc{} variants, the reversibility of \dhmc{} is a direct consequence of the reversibility and volume-preserving property of our integrator in Algorithm~\ref{alg:dhmc_integrator} \citep{neal10, fang14}.
+We thus focus on establishing these properties of our integrator.
+Let $\bPsi$ denote a bijective map on the space $(\btheta, \p)$ corresponding to the approximation of discontinuous Hamiltonian dynamics through multiple numerical integration steps.
+An integrator is \textit{reversible} if $\bPsi$ satisfies